Determinantal Point Processes for Coresets: Introduction

 \section{Introduction}

-Given a learning task, if an algorithm is too slow on large datasets, one can either speed up the algorithm or reduce the amount of data.
+Given a learning task, if an algorithm is too slow on large data sets, one can either speed up the algorithm or reduce the amount of data.
 The theory of ``coresets'' gives theoretical guarantees on the latter option.
-A coreset is a weighted sub-sample of the original data, with the guarantee that for any learning parameter, the task's cost function estimated on the coreset is equal to the cost computed on the entire dataset up to a controlled relative error.
+A coreset is a weighted sub-sample of the original data, with the guarantee that for any learning parameter, the task's cost function estimated on the coreset is equal to the cost computed on the entire data set up to a controlled relative error.